Urologic Emergencies

 Kidney stones form from substances found in your urine, like uric acid, calcium, oxalate, and cystine.
 You can get kidney stones if you have high levels of these substances in your system.
 But you might also get them if your body doesn’t make enough urine.

 In either case, tiny crystals form and gradually get bigger, making a stone.
 Most of the time, stones just travel through your urinary tract and pass with your urine.
 But sometimes, they get stuck on the way and block urine flow.
-(If a stone gets stuck in your ureter, it’s called a ureteral stone.)

-What are the Risk Factors for Kidney Stones?
+What are the risk factors for kidney stones?

 Here are some common risk factors for kidney stones: